-Custom Forms: Forms or custom fields are groups in which assets can be categorized by utilizing a common a set of fields or labels that can be created and customized as required.
+Custom Forms: custom fields / groups in which assets can be categorized by utilizing a common set of fields or labels that can be created and customized as required.
 This option is Ideally used for asset information that cannot be added in the general tab, such as the technical specifications of the equipment.

 Financial: Corresponds to the linear depreciation of the asset, which is calculated based on the start date, percentage of annual depreciation, purchase, replacement, and salvage costs.

 Suppliers of the product: List where the third parties that are associated with the asset can be added as a reference.

 Spare Parts and Supplies: List where the Spare Parts and Supplies used in the asset can be added as a reference.